vnksnkr/remote-test-system/README.md

   remote.poll()
   ```

-  returns the current state of the gateware ( i.e busy or idle)
+  Returns the current state of the gateware ( i.e busy or idle)
 * ```
   remote.wait()
   ```

-  waits for the previous instruction to be decoded by the gateware.
+  Waits for the previous instruction to be decoded by the gateware.

   > NOTE : remote.wait() should  follow remote.press() or remote.turn() while writing automated scripts
   >